Cancer Education Program

 What is Camp Quality’s Cancer Education Program?

 The Cancer Education Program is an age-appropriate puppet performance designed to educate school children about cancer.
 It helps dispel common myths, reduce misunderstandings, and prevent bullying by promoting empathy and understanding.
+To access the Cancer Education Program, get in touch via our online form, or give our team a call.

 Who is the program designed for?